feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 #TODO: are be absolutely sure that if we pass 'Retail' the split is alphabetically but if we pass ['Retail'] it uses the list?
 Do we have a test for this? or can we add one?

 Let's show how to set up the transformer in this case.
-#TODO: it would be nice to have a feature that changes the distribution in the groups.
-Would it be possible to add one?
+The example data set contains 6 randoms variables, a categorical variable with the labels of the different categories and 2 category related features.

 .. code:: python